Contact for Summer Volunteering Opportunities

 St. Charles, MO 63301

-Emmaus Homes provides home and programming for individuals with developmental disabilities based on their unique needs and goals.
+Emmaus Homes provides services for adults with developmental disabilities based on their unique needs and goals.

-Project/Focus: Yard work, painting, carpentry, cleaning, filing, and assistance in recreational and educational programs.
-Experience relationships with persons with developmental disabilities.
+Project/Focus: Projects may include but are not limited to yard work, painting, carpentry, general office work, and assistance in recreational and educational programs.

 Adult to Youth Ratio: 1:5.
 (Requested ratio of 1:3 if group is composed of youth ages 12-15).